MarksmanX/TwitterClone/README.md

 4. Configure the Database

-For SQLite: Ensure the RazorPagesDemo.db file is present in the project directory.
-This file should be included in the repository.

 For PostgreSQL: Update the DATABASE_URL environment variable in your .env file (create one if it doesn’t exist).
 Example format: